Q: How did the Graphic Communications International Union (GCIU) originally merge with the Teamsters Union?

 Q: What was the result of the merger?

-A: As part of the Merger Agreement, the Graphic Communications Conference (“GCC”) was created as part of the IBT.
-Tedeschi — and later GCC President Kurt Freeman — ran the GCC conference.
-The IBT agreed to allow the GCC was to keep the GCC Teamsters dues monies in order to provide resources for the GCC to grow.
-But Tedeschi and Freeman never took advantage of the power of the Teamsters, either politically or for the purpose of organizing new members.
-As a result, the GCC continued its decline financially and organizationally leaving it with less than 17,000 dues-paying members today.
+The IBT agreed to let the GCC keep the GCC Teamsters’ dues so the conference would have the resources it needed to grow.
+But Tedeschi and Freeman never appreciated the power of the Teamsters to advance their legislative agenda or organize new members.
+As a result, the GCC continued its decline financially and organizationally, leaving it with less than 17,000 dues-paying members today.

-When Teamsters General President Sean M. O’Brien took office last year, he sought information on why the GCC Conference was so weak and ineffective.
+When Teamsters General President Sean M. O’Brien took office in 2022, he sought information on why the GCC was so weak and ineffective.
 What he found was disturbing.
-Instead of focusing on improving membership, it had a pension in crisis and no strategies to counter rapidly consolidating industries.
+Instead of focusing on improving membership, the GCC had a pension in crisis and no strategies to counter rapidly consolidating industries.
 Freeman and his cronies were literally missing in action.

-A: Freeman and his expensive D.C. legal team reacted negatively when they were called to account by Teamster leaders for standing idly by while the GCC conference hemorrhaged members, money, and influence in the industry.
-The critical and declining state of the GCC demanded changes, but Freeman and his team were apparently only concerned with maintaining their salaries and control of the GCC treasury.
+A: Freeman and his expensive D.C. legal team reacted negatively when they were called to account by Teamsters leaders for standing idly by while the GCC hemorrhaged members, money, and influence in the industry.
+The critical and declining state of the GCC demanded changes, but Freeman and his team were apparently only concerned with keeping their salaries and control of the GCC treasury.

 Q: Were GCC members allowed to vote on terminating the Merger Agreement with the Teamsters?